-I am an Associate Professor in the School of Politics and Global Studies at Arizona State University.
-I am also a Visiting Fellow in the Program on Pluralism and Civil Exchange at the Mercatus Center at George Mason University.
+I am a political economist and Associate Professor in the School of Politics and Global Studies at Arizona State University.

 Originally from New Zealand, I studied Political Science, Economics, International Relations and German literature at Wellington, Tübingen, Berlin and Minnesota.
 Before joining ASU I was a Postdoctoral Fellow at Nuffield College, Oxford.

 For a list of my published work, click here.
-For my curriculum vitae with a full list of work in progress, please click here.
-You can find ungated versions of my published papers here.
 You can find replication data for my published work at the Harvard Dataverse or ASU Dataverse.

 Contact